 The interest rates on variable interest rate bonds in the weekly interest rate mode are reset at rates determined by the Corporation's remarketing agents.
 The interest rates on variable interest rate bonds in the auction rate mode are determined by the Corporation's auction agent in accordance with the auction rate procedures established by Corporate resolution.
-The mode of interest of each of the variable rate bonds may be changed by the Corporation from or to the daily rate mode, weekly rate mode, long-term rate mode and also to fixed rate mode.
+Pursuant to each bond series' documents, the mode of interest of each of the variable rate bonds may be changed by the Corporation.
 The banks securing the Series 1993A and Series 1994B variable interest rate bonds have joint and several interest in the letters of credit issued to the trustee.
 The Series 1995B through Series 1995G variable interest rate bonds are individually secured by letters of credit with three banks (each bank holds a letter of credit for two separately secured series).
 The trustee is authorized to draw on each of the credit facility banks for the entire principal amount of variable interest rate bonds outstanding of each series, plus 70 days of interest calculated at a rate of 12 percent.
-The letters of credit are subject to early termination at the option of the banks at dates shown above.
-The amount available under the Standby Bond Purchase Agreement supporting the Series 2003A-BV through Series 2003A-8V is equal to the outstanding principal amount and up to 35 days interest at an annual rate of 12 percent.
-The Series 2003A-9V through Series 2003A-12V bonds and the Series 2004A-AV through Series 2004A-DV bonds, currently in the auction rate mode, do not require liquidity support because investors do not have the right to "demand or put" the bonds back to the Corporation as is the case with all the variable rate bonds in the weekly interest rate mode.
+Certain of the letters of credit are subject to early termination at the option of the banks at dates shown in the preceding table.
+The amount available under the SBPAs supporting the Series 2003A-4V through Series 2003A-8V is equal to the outstanding principal amount and up to 35 days interest at an annual rate of 12 percent.
+For the remaining bonds listed with SBPAs, the amount available under the SBPA is equal to the outstanding principal amount and up to 34 days interest at an annual rate of 12 percent.
+The Series 2003A-9V through Series 2003A-12V bonds are currently in the auction rate mode and do not require liquidity support because investors do not have the right to "demand or put" the bonds back to the Corporation as is the case with all the variable rate bonds in the weekly interest rate mode.

-The Corporation purchased bond insurance for the Series 2003A-BV through 2003A-8V bonds, with the Financial Guarantee Insurance Corporation (FGIC) being the Bond Insurer for the Series 2003A-BV Bonds, Series 2003A-3V Bonds and Series 2003A-7V Bonds.
-The terms and conditions of the standby bond purchase agreements (the agreements) related to such Bonds provide in part that, (i) it is an Event of Default under each such agreement if the long-term claims paying ability or financial strength rating of the Bond Insurer is lowered below a rating specified in each of the agreements by either Fitch, S&P, or Moody's, (ii) it is an Event of Default under each such agreement if the Corporation fails to notify the respective bank of any Event of Default and (iii) the Corporation shall, within ninety days of the date of such downgrade, undertake certain specified actions which include converting the interest rate on the bonds to a Long-Term Rate, Auction Rate or a Fixed Rate and failure to take such actions within such 90-day period is an Event of Default under each such agreement.
-The agreements further provide that, that the Corporation shall not be required to comply with the requirement set forth in clause (iii) of the immediately preceding sentence if the Corporation replaces the Bond Insurer with a substitute Bond Insurer acceptable to the Bank, obtains additional credit enhancement for the bonds acceptable to the Bank or provides a Substitute Liquidity Facility to the trustee for the bonds.
+The Corporation purchased bond insurance for certain of its variable rate bonds.
+The terms and conditions of the SBPAs related to such Bonds provide in part that, (i) it is an Event of Default under each such SBPAs if the long-term claims paying ability or financial strength rating of the Bond Insurer is lowered below a rating specified in each of the SPBAs by either Fitch, S&P, or Moody's, (ii) it is an Event of Default under each such SBPA if the Corporation fails to notify the respective bank of any Event of Default and (iii) the Corporation shall, within ninety days of the date of such downgrade, undertake certain specified actions which include converting the interest rate on the bonds to a Long-Term Rate, Auction Rate or a Fixed Rate and failure to take such actions within such 90-day period is an Event of Default under each such SBPA.
+The SBPAs further provide that the Corporation shall not be required to comply with the requirement set forth in clause (iii) of the immediately preceding sentence if the Corporation replaces the Bond Insurer with a substitute Bond Insurer acceptable to the Bank, obtains additional credit enhancement for the bonds acceptable to the Bank or provides a Substitute Liquidity Facility to the trustee for the bonds.